 Running a hoop and hitting another ball (roquet) entitles the player to play extra shots.
 One of them is the croquet shot, unique to this game, when the striker ball is hit when touching another ball.
 Like chess, by a simple set-up and by this entitlement of extra shots a complex tactical game develops, which is the main attraction of the game.

-Croquet is mainly played in England (World Champions), Australia, New Zealand and the USA
+Croquet is played in many countries, including England, Australia, New Zealand and the USA.

-Golf Croquet is the simplest form of Croquet to learn and play and is a very sociable game.
+Golf Croquet is a very sociable game, which is played as singles or doubles.
 It is the form we introduce during our Corporate & Social Group Days, as players can immediately begin to learn skills, whilst at the same time having a lot of fun.

-Points are scored by running your ball through a hoop, with your mallet.
-Usually players play in pairs, one pair with the blue and black balls and the other pair with the red and yellow balls.
+Points are scored by striking your ball with your mallet to cause it to run through a hoop.
 The first ball to run a hoop, wins that hoop.
 After running six hoops in a clockwise direction, hoops are then run in an anti-clockwise direction, until one pair scores seven hoops and is declared the winner of that game.

-There are several tactical moves to master, so as to ensure that your balls run the hoop before those of your opponents.
-Newcomers to the game derive much pleasure from the perceived ‘meanness’ of some of these tactics.
+There are various tactical moves to master to ensure that your balls run the hoop before those of your opponents, including roquetting your opponent’s ball away from running the hoop, and skilful shot-making such as the block, the stop-shot and the jump-shot.
+Newcomers to the game derive much pleasure from learning the tactics and progressively building their skills.

 So come along and enjoy some games with us and you too may become addicted to the wonderful game of Croquet.